The Fame: Tour

 The album received further promotion from her first headlining concert tour, The Fame Ball Tour, which started on March 12, 2009, in San Diego, California.
 It was Gaga's first concert tour with North American shows in March, followed by dates in Oceania and a solo trek through Europe.
 Dates in Asia soon followed, as well as two performances at England's V Festival and two shows in North America that had been postponed from April.
 Gaga described the tour as a traveling museum show incorporating artist Andy Warhol's pop-performance art concept.
 Tickets were distributed for charity also.
 Alternate versions of the show with minimal variations were planned by Gaga to accommodate different venues.

 The show consisted of four segments, with each segment being followed by a video interlude to the next segment, and it ended with an encore.
 The set list consisted of songs from The Fame only.
-Gaga appeared on the stage in new costumes including an innovative dress made entirely of plastic bubbles and premiered an unreleased song called "Future Love".
 An alternate set list with minor changes was performed for European dates.
-The show received positive critical appreciation with critics complimenting Gaga's vocal clarity and fashion sense as well as her ability to pull off theatrics like a professional artist.
+Gaga appeared on the stage in new costumes including an innovative dress made entirely of plastic bubbles, and premiered an unreleased song called "Future Love".
+In a V Magazine article, she said the song is an "endorsement to same-sex marriage".
+The show received positive critical appreciation, with critics complimenting Gaga's vocal clarity and fashion sense as well as her ability to pull off theatrics like a professional artist.